 If you or someone you know has struggled with substance abuse, alcohol addiction, or drug addiction, it’s essential to be aware of the types of detox available.
-Long Island outpatient detox is a leading option that is less of an interruption to people’s daily lives.
+New York Tri-State outpatient detox is a leading option that is less of an interruption to people’s daily lives.

 A detox treatment plan is recommended for those at high risk for acute withdrawal symptoms.
 However, outpatient detox is helpful for anyone who needs to stop taking a substance they have become dependent on.